icopy-site/awesome/docs/awesome/awesome-pcaptools.md

 * **Ifstat**: reports the network bandwidth in a batch style mode.
 The output is in a format that is easy to log and parse using other programs or utilities.
 [Screenshot]()

+* **Iptraf-ng**: is an interactive and colorful IP Lan monitor.
+It shows individual connections and the amount of data flowing between the hosts.
+A maintained fork of the defunct iptraf.
+[Screenshot](https://wiki.ipfire.org/addons/iptraf-ng/iptraf-ng_monitor.png)

 * **Jnettop**: [Jnettop](http://jnettop.kubs.info/wiki/) is a traffic visualiser, which captures traffic going through the host it is running from and displays streams sorted by bandwidth they use.
 [Screenshot](http://jnettop.kubs.info/wiki/?binary=internal%3A%2F%2F76195466cc3bca92f8de7b404e240844.gif)